-In some cases, a cold weather liner is added into the boot.
+In some cases, a cold weather liner is added to the boot.
 This is often measured based on the minimum temperature that it can support.
 This is typically a simple guideline and not necessarily a direct statement of what is precisely included in the boot.

 This is an insulation product developed by 3M that features polypropylene fibers.
 These fibers are stitched together and supported inside the body of the fabric to create a strong barrier.

 Typically, the number of grams of Thinsulate used determines how strong the protection is.
 A boot with more Thinsulate will do better at protecting your feet but will also weigh more.
 The added compound also keeps the boot from being as flexible.

 You should take a look at a few other factors when finding the best boots for ice use: